 Establish Data Sources

-Whether or not AI is available, the key first step in setting up an omnichannel marketing analysis is to establish key data sources of focus.
-Where are all the platforms that customers may be seeing your marketing messages or campaign collateral?
+Whether or not AI is available, the key first step in setting up omnichannel marketing analytics is to establish key data sources of focus.
+What are all of the media platforms that customers may be seeing your marketing messages or campaign collateral?
 This could include:

 Mobile Apps or Alerts